Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

    | `AAD_USER`           | UID or IdPUserName                     |
    | `AAD_USER_PWD`       | PWD or IdPPassword                     |
    | `AAD_CLIENT_SECRET`  | AADClientSecret                        |

 ### Okta Authentication Tests
-1. The Okta authentication tests are disabled by default due to no valid Okta test account.
-They could be enabled by exporting environment variable `ENABLE_OKTA_TEST` to `true`.
+1. The Okta authentication tests are disabled by default because they require a valid Okta test account.
+They can be enabled by exporting environment variable `ENABLE_OKTA_TEST` to `true`.

-2. To run Okta authentication test, the environment variables in the following table need to be configured with correct value.
-Refer to [Okta Authentication Setup Guide](Okta-setup.md) for setting up an Okta authentication.
+2. To run Okta authentication test, the environment variables in the following table need to be configured with correct values.
+Refer to [Okta Authentication Setup Guide](Okta-setup.md) for instructions on setting up an Okta authentication.

    | Variable Name |  Corresponding Connection String Option   |
    |---------------|-------------------------------------------|